Skip to main content

 1 What Is Engineered Timber?

-Engineered timber (also called engineered wood) refers to wood products manufactured by binding together wood strands, veneers, fibers, or boards using adhesives and pressure.
-The result is a material with controlled strength, stability, and predictability.
+Engineered timber (often called engineered wood or manufactured wood) is exactly what it sounds like: wood products that are manufactured by binding together wood strands, veneers, fibers, or even whole boards using industrial adhesives and pressure.
+The end result is a material with controlled strength, stability, and predictability that you just don't get from nature on its own.

-At its core, engineered timber solves three fundamental problems of natural wood:
+At its core, engineered timber tries to solve three nagging problems that come with natural wood:

-By breaking wood into smaller components and reassembling it in controlled orientations, manufacturers can create timber products that outperform solid wood in many structural applications.
+By breaking wood down into smaller components and reassembling it in controlled, layered orientations, manufacturers can create timber products that outperform solid wood in many structural applications.
+It's a bit like the difference between a whole potato and a bag of precisely cut, uniformly cooked fries — the raw material is the same, but the final product is engineered for a specific purpose.

 2 Why Engineered Timber Exists

-As construction demands increased — longer spans, heavier loads, faster builds — traditional timber reached its limits.
-Engineered timber emerged as a solution that:
+As construction started demanding longer spans, heavier floor loads, and faster build times, traditional timber hit its practical limits.
+You can only get so big and so straight with a natural log.
+Engineered timber emerged as a practical solution that:

 Product Type Primary Use Key Advantage Typical Span